sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

-# Analog Circuit Sizing/Re-Sizing/Process Porting in the gm/Id domain with Neural Network
+# Automating Analog Circuit Sizing/Re-Sizing/Process Porting in the gm/Id domain with Neural Network
 Research/project idea.
 Analog Circuit sizing (or re-sizing, or process porting), in the gm/Id domain, assisted by Neural Network and gm/Id space exploration tools, exploring the complete design space.

 ## What has been done before